U.S. Route 411: Alabama

 US 411 begins at US 78 (Parkway Drive) in the city of Leeds in far eastern Jefferson County.
 SR 25, the U.S. Highway's companion route, continues south as a signed highway that briefly follows US 78 east before splitting south toward Harpersville; however, mileposts along US 411 in Alabama generally reflect SR 25.
 US 411 heads north along two-lane 9th Street, which has a pair of at-grade crossings of Norfolk Southern Railway rail lines.
 The street's name changes to Whitmire Street, which the U.S. Highway follows to Ashville Road.
-US 411 follows Ashville Road, a two-lane road with center turn lane, northeast into St. Clair County, where the highway expands to four lanes.
+US 411 follows Ashville Road, a two-lane road with a center turn lane, northeast into St. Clair County, where the highway expands to four lanes.
 The U.S. Highway meets I-20 at a partial cloverleaf interchange as it leaves the city of Leeds.
 US 411 continues as two-lane Moody Parkway northeast through the Cahaba Valley formed by the Little Cahaba River between Pine Ridge to the west and Oak Ridge to the east.
 The highway has a brief concurrency with SR 174 through Odenville, where the highways pass under a CSX rail line.

 US 411 continues northeast through the Beaver Creek Valley between Pine Ridge and the Beaver Creek Mountains.
 The highway leaves the valley after it joins US 231 (Heart of Dixie Highway) to pass through Pine Ridge to the city of Ashville.
 The U.S. Highways enter town along 5th Street and proceed to the county courthouse, where they meet the eastern end of SR 23 (6th Avenue).
-Both highways turn east onto 6th Avenue, then US-231 turns north onto Court Street East.
+Both highways turn east onto 6th Avenue, then US 231 turns north onto Court Street East.
 US 411 leaves Ashville along Rainbow Drive, which heads northeast between Big Canoe Creek and Canoe Creek Mountain to the south.
 The U.S. Highway crosses the mountain and enters Etowah County where it crosses the Big Canoe Creek branch of Neely Henry Lake.
 US 411 follows the western flank of Dunaway mountain to Rainbow City, where the route intersects SR 77 (Grand Avenue).